-- SICPs are always applied when obtaining specimens and appropriate personal protective equipment (PPE) is worn - Care is taken to avoid contaminating specimens - The container is appropriate for the purpose.
-If there is leakage or an inappropriate container is used, the specimen will not be processed by the laboratory due to the infection risk - Care is taken to avoid spilling the specimen (see section 9) - The lid is securely closed - There is no external contamination of the outer container by the contents - Specimens are placed inside the plastic transport bag attached to the request form after they have been labelled - The transport bag should be sealed using the integral sealing strip (not stapled, etc.) - For large specimens, e.g. 24 hour urine, specimens may be enclosed in

-- individual clear plastic bags tied at the neck.
+- SICPs are always applied and appropriate personal protective equipment (PPE) is worn - Care is taken to avoid contaminating specimens - The container is appropriate for the purpose.
+If there is leakage or an inappropriate container is used, the specimen will not be processed by the laboratory due to the infection risk - The specimen container is correctly labelled - Care is taken to avoid spilling the specimen (see Section 9) - The lid is securely closed - There is no external contamination of the outer container by the contents - Specimens are placed inside the plastic transport bag attached to the request form after they have been labelled.
+The transport bag should be sealed using the integral sealing strip (not stapled, etc.) - For large specimens, e.g. 24 hour urine, specimens may be enclosed in individual clear plastic bags tied at the neck.
 The request form must not be placed in the bag, but securely tied to the neck of the bag - Specimens received from residents should be transported to GP surgeries in a rigid wipeable container.
 This should be cleaned and disinfected after each use, refer to the 'Safe management of care equipment Policy for Care Home settings'

-3. Specific information on microbiology specimen collection
+3. Microbiology specimen collection

 Sample Key information Indication Container Ear swab No antiseptic or antibiotic should have been placed in the ear prior to taking the swab Swelling, redness, heat, a yellow or green discharge Sterile cotton swab in transport medium.
 Charcoal medium increases survival of bacteria during transportation.
 If the ear/wound is dry, moisten the swab with sterile 0.9% sodium chloride or sterile water Eye swab Moisten a swab in sterile saline.
 Hold the swab parallel to the cornea and gently rub the conjunctiva in the lower lid Swelling, redness, heat, a yellow or green discharge Sterile cotton swab in transport medium.
 Charcoal medium increases survival of bacteria during transportation.
-Moisten the swab with sterile 0.9% sodium chloride or sterile water Faeces Open bowel into a receptacle, e.g. commode.
-Scoop a sample of faeces into the specimen container using the container spoon provided.
-NB: Faecal specimens can be taken even if Diarrhoea, increase in frequency, presence of blood, abdominal pain Stool specimen container (blue top), at least 1/4 full contaminated with urine Note: If the resident has ha request Clostridioides diffic tment in the past 12 weeks,

-Sample Key information Indication Container Nasal swabs Gently rotate the swab ensuring it is touching the inside of the nostril.
-Repeat the process using the same swab for the other nostril (see section 4).
+Moisten the swab with sterile 0.9% sodium chloride or sterile water Faeces Resident opens bowel into a receptacle, e.g. commode.
+Scoop a sample of faeces into the specimen container using the container spoon provided until the container is at least 1/3-1/2 full.
+NB: Faecal specimens can be taken even if contaminated with urine, note this on the request form Diarrhoea, increase in frequency, presence of blood, abdominal pain Stool specimen container (blue top) Note: If the resident has had antibioti Clostridioides difficile testing c treatment in th e past 12 weeks, request Nasal swabs Gently rotate the swab ensuring it is touching the inside of the nostril.
+Repeat the process using the same swab for the other nostril (see Section 4).
 Follow manufacturer's instructions for COVID-19 test nasal swab Advised to provide an MRSA screen Sterile cotton swab in transport medium.
 Charcoal medium increases survival of bacteria during transportation.
-Moisten the swab with sterile 0.9% sodium chloride or sterile water.
+Moisten the swab with sterile 0.9% sodium chloride or sterile 5 water.
 Penile swab Retract foreskin.
 Rotate swab gently in the urethral meatus.
 Replace foreskin Discharge, UTI Sterile cotton swab in transport medium.
-Charcoal medium increases survival of bacteria during transportation Sputum Sputum should be expectorated directly into a sterile container.
-Early morning specimens taken before eating provide the best results Productive cough (green or yellow) or presence of blood in sputum Plain universal container Throat swab When collecting a throat swab, care should be taken to depress the tongue using a spatula, this avoids touching the buccal mucosa or tongue with the swab.
-Take the specimen from any area of exudate or inflammation or over the tonsils and the posterior pharynx.
-Follow manufacturer's instructions for COVID-19 test throat swab MRSA screening, tonsillitis, pharyngitis Sterile cottom swab in transport medium.
 Charcoal medium increases survival of bacteria during transportation